 (5) A person who gives a waybill, or other transport document, to a carrier under these regulations must retain a copy of the waybill, or other transport document, for not less than 7 years after it is given.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+[Regulation 190 amended: SL 2021/204 r.
+14.]

 191. Movements from saleyards

 (1) If a consignment of one or more animals is to be moved from a saleyard, the saleyard operator may give the carrier of the consignment a waybill in the form of a legible document (by whatever name called) that contains the following —